 General Robert H. Reed Recreation Center

 The Parks, Recreation & Sports Tourism Department manages the General Robert H. Reed Recreation Center, one of the city's four recreation centers.
 This recreation center, formerly known as the Base Recreation Center, is unique.
 The facility is available for rent!
+For more rental information, click here.
 Contact the recreation center directly to inquire.
-The facility includes...
+The facility includes the following amenities...

 - Large Ballroom

 - Meeting Rooms